Yandex Cloud

 • password: User password.
 The password must be from 8 to 128 characters long.

-To view the password, select the cluster you created in the management console, go to the Users tab and click View password in the user's row.
-This will open the page of the Yandex Lockbox secret that stores the password.
+To view the password, select the cluster you created in the management console, go to the Users tab, and click View password in the user's row.
+This will open the page of the Yandex Lockbox secret that stores your password.
 To view passwords, you need the lockbox.payloadViewer role.

-• permissions: List of DBs the user must have access to.
+• permissions: List of DBs the user should have access to.

 The list appears as an array of database_name parameters.
 Each parameter contains the name of a separate database.